Amr-tmorot/Tutorial-app/README.md

-# 3-Tier Tutorial Application with Spring Boot + Angular + PostgreSQL
+# 3-Tier Tutorial Application with Spring Boot + Angular + PostgreSQL on Kubernetes

 - Each Tutorial has id, title, description, published status.
 - We can create, retrieve, update, delete Tutorials.